josel567/job-posting-sentences/README.md

 ***This project is still in progress.
 Many parts of the system are not working properly due to implementation details (W.I.P.)***

+The project has been done trying to follow good practices, clean code, easy maintenance and scalability.

 Work has been done on decoupling between layers in various parts of the system, for example with external translation services or repositories.

 **Main scripts:**